The 12 best Australian native ferns for a home garden

 Mulch thickly with leaf litter, keeping it clear of the trunk base.
 Remove old fronds cleanly with sharp pruners, cutting close without tearing fibres.

-The fibrous trunk is actually a dense column of old roots.
-It is designed to absorb moisture along its surface, but it is not designed to sit buried in soil.
-If you plant it too deep, the lower trunk can stay constantly wet and begin to rot.
-If you plant it too shallow, the root mass can dry out and the plant may become unstable.
+The fibrous trunk is a dense column of old roots designed to absorb moisture along its surface — not to sit buried in soil.
+Planted too deep, the lower trunk can stay constantly wet and rot.
+Planted too shallow, the root mass can dry out and the plant may become unstable.
 After planting, water thoroughly and continue soaking the trunk weekly with a watering can during dry periods.
 In hot spells, misting the crown reduces stress.

 Jungle Rebel from Brussels, Belgium, CC BY 2.0, via Wikimedia Commons